suifengtec/tsp/README.md

 # Intro

-a simple CLI tool for TypeScript Project management.
+this is a simple CLI tool for TypeScript Projects management.

 # Usage